hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/FullConfChapter.md

 ```

-It has below parameters.
+Jobtracker configuration has the following parameters.

-- `max-thread-size`: Configures the maximum thread pool size of the JobTracker.
+- `max-thread-size`: The maximum thread pool size of the JobTracker.
-- `queue-size`: Defines the maximum number of tasks that are able to wait to be processed.
-A value of 0 means unbounded queue.
-Very low numbers can prevent successful execution since job might not be correctly scheduled or intermediate chunks are lost.
+- `queue-size`: The maximum number of tasks that can wait to be processed.
+A value of 0 means an unbounded queue.
+Very low numbers can prevent successful execution, since the job might not be correctly scheduled or intermediate chunks could be lost.
-- `retry-count`: Currently not used but reserved for later use where the framework will automatically try to restart / retry operations from an available save point.
+- `retry-count`: Currently not used; reserved for later use where the framework will automatically try to restart / retry operations from an available save point.
-- `chunk-size`: Defines the number of emitted values before a chunk is sent to the reducers.
+- `chunk-size`: The number of emitted values before a chunk is sent to the reducers.
 If your emitted values are big or you want to better balance your work, you might want to change this to a lower or higher value.
 A value of 0 means immediate transmission but remember that low values mean higher traffic costs.
 A very high value might cause an OutOfMemoryError to occur if emitted values not fit into heap memory before
 being sent to reducers.
 To prevent this, you might want to use a combiner to pre-reduce values on mapping nodes.
-- `communicate-stats`: Defines if statistics (for example about processed entries) are transmitted to the job emitter.
-This might be used to show any kind of progress to a user inside of an UI system but produces additional traffic.
+- `communicate-stats`: Defines if statistics (for example, statistics about processed entries) are transmitted to the job emitter.
+This can be used to show any kind of progress to a user inside of an UI system, but it produces additional traffic.
 If not needed, you might want to deactivate this.
 - `topology-changed-strategy`: Defines how the MapReduce framework will react on topology changes while executing a job.
-Currently, only CANCEL_RUNNING_OPERATION is fully supported which throws an exception to the job emitter (will throw a `com.hazelcast.mapreduce.TopologyChangedException`).
+Currently, only CANCEL_RUNNING_OPERATION is fully supported, which throws an exception to the job emitter (will throw a `com.hazelcast.mapreduce.TopologyChangedException`).
 DISCARD_AND_RESTART ???